 The range 8 LBS – 13 LBS only shows how much the initial draw weight is (13 LBS) and how much it is when in full draw (8 LBS).

-Make sure your kid is able to draw this draw weight (most should be able).
+Ensure your kid can draw this draw weight (most should be able to).

 The same is true for the draw length.
 It can not be changed.

 To get the maximum out of the bow, the archer needs a draw length of 24″.